madlib-lang/madlib-website/docs/FUNCTIONS.md

 ### Placeholder Arguments

-Because functions are automatically curried, we can use the `$` constant to introduce a "placeholder" argument:
+Because functions are automatically curried, we can use the `ß` constant to introduce a "placeholder" argument:

 ```madlib
 fraction :: Float -> Float -> Float